KatherineMichel/agile-sprint-playbook/lean_customer_development.md

 * Estimate current product and follow-on products
 * Will there be a series of products?

-### Product Feature List

-* List product features, review and prioritize list
-* 10 one- or two-sentence descriptions of product features

-### Product Benefit List

-* List benefits through customer's eyes
-* Under the features, summarize benefits for each
-* Do the benefits needs to be explained?

 ### Timeline

 * Product timeline 18 months out